Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details. |

 Using the Post-Process Effects

-We have some of our Post-Process effects already added to the render compounds and we suggest adding further compounds here as well.
+We have some of our Post-Process effects already added to the render compounds and we suggest adding further effects here as well.

 These render compounds are the following: